Two Yarra Bookends

 Charles Grimes had been sent from Sydney to reconnoitre the area and warn

-off the French who it was thought may lay claim to this Terra Nullius.
+off the French who it was thought may lay claim to this so-called Terra Nullius.

 Having encountered the French at King Island and deciding they were not